wabarurse/wabarurse/README.md

 # Richard Huang's GitHub Profile

-Hi, I'm Richard, a software engineering student at the University of Waterloo.
+Hi ✋, I'm Richard, a software engineering student at the University of Waterloo.

 ---